- Importance of Being Vaccinated

 - About the Vaccine

 - More Information

-Each year, approximately 36,000 people die and 226,000 are hospitalized due to the flu.
+Each year, approximately 226,000 are hospitalized and 36,000 people die due to the flu.
 These are preventable deaths.
 Requiring an annual flu vaccine demonstrates our commitment to protect the safety and health of our patients, many of whom already have weakened immune systems, as well as visitors, co-workers and our families.
-Vaccination for Health Care Personnel (HCP) has been recommended for years, yet vaccination rates remain at 45 percent nationally.
+Vaccination for health care personnel has been recommended for years, yet vaccination rates remain at 45 percent nationally.
 At Johns Hopkins Medicine member organizations, rates increased over the years, but they did not achieve 100 percent despite significant efforts.
 Overall, voluntary programs have not been effective at markedly increasing vaccination rates.
-As of the 2012-2013 flu season, Johns Hopkins Medicine mandated influenza vaccination.
+Beginning with the 2012 -2013 flu season, Johns Hopkins Medicine mandated influenza vaccination.
 Making the flu vaccine mandatory is a step that has also been taken by many of the health care systems in Maryland and in many hospitals throughout the nation.
-In Maryland alone, 36 hospitals have already adopted a mandatory influenza vaccination policy with four more planning to implement this season.
+In Maryland alone, 36 hospitals have already adopted a mandatory influenza vaccination policy, with four more planning to implement this season.

 Who adopted the mandatory flu vaccination policy?

 All Johns Hopkins Medicine entities have adopted a mandatory vaccination policy.
 This includes:

 - Howard County General Hospital

 - Johns Hopkins Bayview Medical Center

 - The Johns Hopkins Health System Corporation